Urinary Blockage In Male Cats

 At what age can my cat develop a blockage?

 - Cats between the ages of 1-10 years old are more prone to blocking factors that can make cats more prone to an obstruction.
-The average age is approximately 4 years old.
+The average age is approximately four years old.

 As mentioned above, diets play a huge role in urinary health.
 Cats are not ones to drink a great deal of water like some other animals.
 Felines were designed to eat a meat-based, moisture-rich diet.